sdmans/todolist-ng-firebase/README.md

  When I come back to this project, I'd like to improve the layout so users can always see completed items.
 I'm thinking two tabs that you can toggle between with a count for the number of tasks.
 An alternative to this would be two separate columns to hold ongoing and completed tasks.
 This may end up being done in a different Framework that I need to learn about!

+ ##Instructions
+ 1. Create an account or log into the application using the test account. \
+ __Email:__ testuser@testmail.com\
+ __Password:__ testpw
+ 2. Use the input field under "Add a To Do item" and click the "Add Item" button below.

+ 3. The section below under your To Do List will populate with the new item.

+4. Test the different buttons below your to do items.
+Here's a description for each button! \
+__Complete__: Complete the item, removing it from the To Do List and adding it to the Completed List Section. \
+__Edit__: Toggle to the edit view which allows you to edit the Item as an input field.
+This will be populated with the current text be default.
+Press Save or Cancel to make changes and toggle back to the original view for the item. \
+__Delete__: Remove the item from your To Do List completely. \
+__Undo__: Only available for completed items.
+Will add the item back to the To Do List.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

 ## Development server